Lawondyss/Parex/README.md

 ### ArgvParser

-Default GetOptParser does not support positional arguments suitable for custom commands, for example.
+Default GetOptParser does not support positional arguments suitable for custom commands and ignores unknown options.
-ArgvParser can be used to support this.
+ArgvParser can be used to support these things.
 ```php
 $dynamicResult = (new Parex(new ArgvParser()))
     ->addRequire(name: 'env', short: 'e')